newjersey/navigator.business.nj.gov/web/roadmaps/tasks/form-business-entity.md

 Form the legal structure that you will operate under, and register that structure and name with the state of New Jersey.

-To complete this step, you must have:
+To complete this task, you must have:
-- Available Business Name
+- Available business name
-- Legal Structure
+- Legal structure
-- NAICS code (optional)
+- `NAICS code|naics` (optional)
 - EIN (optional)
-- Business Description
+- Business description
-- Business Address (this may be a home address if you are a home-based business)
+- Business address (this may be a home address if you are a home-based business)
-- Registered Agent
+- `Registered agent|registered-agent`
-- Payment Credit Card or E-Check
+- Payment credit card or E-check

-After you complete this step, you will have:
+After you complete this task, you will have:
 - Entity ID
 - Certificate of Formation /Incorporation
-- Certified copy of Certificate of Fromation /Incorporation document (Optional with additional fee)
+- Certified copy of Certificate of Formation /Incorporation document (Optional with additional fee)
-- Certificate of Good Standing (Optional with additional fee) A document that verfies that you are in good standing with the Department of Revenue.
-It indicates that you are up to date with your coporate records.
-It does NOT indicate that you are in good standing with your taxes, that document is called a Tax Clearance Certificate.
+- `Certificate of Good Standing|good-standing` (Optional with additional fee)